-This development contributions plan is called the City of Ryde Section 7.11 Development Contributions Plan 2020 - Version 2.
+This development contributions plan is called the City of Ryde Section 7.11 Development Contributions Plan 2020.

-This plan commences on the date specified in the public notice that was given under clause 214 of the EP&A Regulation on Council's webpage.
-The specified date for the commencement of this plan is 2 May 2025.
+This plan commences on the date on specified in the public notice that was given under clause 31(2) of the EP&A Regulation on {insert new date} 2021 in local newspaper.
+The specified date for the commencement of this plan is finsert new date 2021.